Jump Rope (Double Unders) Calories Burned Calculator

 How many calories does jump rope (double unders) burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 435 calories during 30 minutes of jump rope (double unders).
-This is based on a MET value of 12.
+A person weighing 160 lbs (73 kg) burns approximately 457 calories during 30 minutes of jump rope (double unders).
+This is based on a MET value of 12 for jump rope (double unders).
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of jump rope (double unders)?

-The MET (Metabolic Equivalent of Task) value for jump rope (double unders) is 12.
+The default MET (Metabolic Equivalent of Task) value for jump rope (double unders) is 12, while the selected training style uses MET 12.
 This means jump rope (double unders) burns 12 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is jump rope (double unders) good for weight loss?

-Yes, jump rope (double unders) is an effective exercise for weight loss.
-With a MET value of 12, it burns a significant number of calories per session.
-A 160-lb person burns about 871 calories per hour.
+Yes, jump rope (double unders) can be effective for weight loss when performed intensely enough.
+With a selected MET value of 12, a 160-lb person burns about 914 calories per hour.
 Combined with a balanced diet, regular jump rope (double unders) can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during jump rope (double unders)?

 Body weight significantly impacts calorie burn during jump rope (double unders).
-A 120-lb person burns about 327 calories in 30 minutes, while a 250-lb person burns approximately 680 calories in the same time.
+At the selected MET value of 12, a 120-lb person burns about 343 calories in 30 minutes, while a 250-lb person burns approximately 714 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does jump rope (double unders) work?